dragon-mobile/solid_state_relays_12v/README.md

 *Note* that Q1 is mounted on the bottom side of the board and bent over to allow easy attachment to a large heat sink which is required.
-Look at the picture of the bottom of the board in the Visual 3D examples section of this README to better understand what it looks like when bent over to mounting.
+Look at the picture of the bottom of the board in the Visual 3D examples section of this README to better understand what it looks like when bent over for mounting.

 ** WARNING ** the metal tab and back of Q1 are at +BATT and need to be electrically isolated from the heat sink if it is grounded while still